 There are three different forms of case citations depending on the publication date

-If you give the full case name in the main text of your text the case name can be omitted from the footnote but must be included in the Table of Authorities.
+If you give the full case name in the main text of your text the case name can be omitted from the footnote but must be included in the Bibliography.

 Here is an example video of a basic case citation.